vimchub/vaccineimpact/_posts/2018-10-09-request-for-proposals-MenA-Measles.md

 Models selected to join the Consortium will need to provide estimates for a total set of [98 countries (or 26 countries for meningitis A)](/resources/VIMC_countries_201810.xlsx).
 These include all Gavi-support eligible countries (historic and current) where the specific disease is endemic.

+For meningitis, impact estimates of the pentavalent vaccine might also be of interest.

 ## Deliverables: